 There are not too many contemporary insights into what day-to-day life was like for the GOTGE, but Alenka is an exception here, too.
-Many GOTGE readers may not be able to keep up with the language (which I take to be Slovak) in this very evocative video, but the images show that Czechoslovakia could provide stunning backdrops to videos from ruined Mediaeval castles to bang-up-to-date Modernist concourses.
+Many GOTGE readers may not be able to keep up with the language (which is Czech, plus a little Slovak) in this very evocative video, but the images show that Czechoslovakia could provide stunning backdrops to videos from ruined Mediaeval castles to bang-up-to-date Modernist concourses.
 One will also spot that Alenka took on covers of Petula Clark’s ‘Don’t Sleep In The Subway’, Mary Hopkin’s Eurovision Song Contest entry, ‘Knock Knock, Who’s There?’ and Dana’s entry, ‘All Kinds Of Everything’.

 Also of note is the following: